pce-uw-jscript400/w6-frontend-to-backend/README.md

   ```

 * **Question:** What error do you get?
 Why?

-* **Your Answer:** it is a 401 (unauthorized) error. "_Access to fetch at 'http://localhost:5000/api/users' from origin 'http://localhost:3000' has been blocked by CORS policy_"
+* **Your Answer:** it is a 401 (unauthorized) error. "_Access to fetch at 'http://localhost:5000/api/users' from origin 'http://localhost:3000' has been blocked by CORS policy_".
+The reason is because these applications are technically running on seperate domains.
+While both are running on localhost, they are running on different ports which is the equivalent of a cross-origin request.
+Generally browsers will block this type of request as it could result in malicious attack.

 ---